martinbenes1996/martinbenes1996.github.io/_posts/2023-12-20-sazka_lottery.md

 <img src="/img/sazka_lottery/guess_probability.png" style="display: block; width: 30em; margin-left: auto; margin-right: auto;" />

+The chance of perfect guess, $6$ out of $6$, is $7.15\cdot10^{-8}$.
+To put this number in a context - if everyone in Czechia bet a single column twice a week, there would be one lucky better every $34$ weeks on average.

+The chance of winning anything is 0.01863755.

 The probabilities can be also estimated in a frequentist manner via simulation ($N=10^5$).

 ```